Chapter 12.28

 12.28.100 Cemetery fund.

-All moneys appropriated by the town council to the use of the board of trustees, all moneys received from the sale of lots in the cemetery and all moneys received from all other sources in any manner connected with such cemetery or cemetery property, or from taxes levied for cemetery purposes, shall be paid over to the treasurer, and shall constitute a fund to be known as the cemetery fund.
-Such fund shall not, nor any part thereof be loaned to any other fund of the town, nor used or appropriated to any purpose whenever, other than in and about the care, management and improvement of the cemetery and cemetery property of the town.
+The town council shall by resolution set the fee schedule for lot fees, burial fees and all other related fees.
+All monies received from the sale of lots in the cemetery and all monies received from all other sources in any manner connected with such cemetery or cemetery property, or from taxes levied for cemetery purposes, shall be transmitted to the finance department, and shall be deposited into a fund to be known as the cemetery fund.
+Additional funds may also be appropriated from the town’s general fund for cemetery purposes.
+The cemetery fund shall not, nor any part thereof, be loaned to any other fund of the town, nor used or appropriated for any purpose whenever, other than in and about the care, management and improvement of the cemetery and cemetery property of the town.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §8, 1978)

-12.28.110 Permanent care fund--Created.
+12.28.110 Perpetual care fund--Created.

-In addition to the regular cemetery fund, there is created a fund which shall be known as the permanent care fund.
+In addition to the regular cemetery fund, there is created a fund which shall be known as the perpetual care fund.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §9, 1978)

-12.28.120 Permanent care fund--Use of moneys.
+12.28.120 Perpetual care fund--Use of monies.

-12.28.130 Permanent care fund--Deposits.
+12.28.130 Perpetual care fund--Deposits.

-12.28.140 Permanent care fund--Investments.
+12.28.140 Perpetual care fund--Investments.

 12.28.150 Accounts of cemetery funds.

-ARTICLE III.
+Article III.
 RULES AND REGULATIONS

 12.28.160 Generally.

-The rules and regulations in this article are established for the government of the grounds of the West Yellowstone cemetery and interments.
+The rules and regulations in this article are established for the Fir Ridge Cemetery.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §16(part), 1978)

 12.28.170 Purpose of cemetery.